videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/custom-template.md

 </html>
 ```

-**`Step 3:`** Next we will fetch the query parameters, from the URL which we will later use to initialize the meeting and get the elements from DOM
+**`Step 3:`** Next, fetch the query parameters, from the URL which will be later used to initialize the meeting and get the elements from DOM.

 ```js title=index.js
 const url = window.location;